Rising Phoenix: Development

 Greg Nugent, the marketing director for the 2012 Summer Paralympics, had wanted to make a documentary film about Paralympians for eight years before Rising Phoenix debuted.
 The directors of the film were Ian Bonhôte and Peter Ettedgui, who had previously made the 2018 documentary film McQueen.
 The film was intended to release to coincide with the 2020 Summer Paralympics in Tokyo, but those games were postponed due to the COVID-19 pandemic.
 Daniel Pemberton, the film's composer, recruited the disabled American hip-hop group Krip-Hop Nation to rap for the end-title song.

 Rising Phoenix was released on August 26, 2020 on Netflix.
 It is an HTYT Films and Passion Pictures production in association with Ventureland and Misfits Entertainment.

 Reception

 The film has received positive reviews from critics.
 It has a Rotten Tomatoes rating of based on reviews from critics.
 In a review, Celine Ramseyer of CNN said that the documentary "will make you laugh and cry".
 Daniel Pemberton, the composer of the film's soundtrack, won the World Soundtrack Award for Soundtrack Composer of the Year in 2021 for his work on the film.

+The film won the award for Outstanding Long Sports Documentary at the Sports Emmy Awards in 2021.
+It was a nominee for Best Documentary at the British Independent Film Awards 2021.